assareh/home-lab/esxi/packer/README.md

 # Packer templates for Home Lab 2.0 on ESXi

 ## Images
-All images are based on ubuntu-18.04.5, using the `vmware-iso` builder.
+All images are based on ubuntu-20.04.3, using the `vmware-iso` builder.

+There are two ways to provide the user data to cloud init: http or [cdrom](https://www.packer.io/docs/builders/vmware/iso#cd-configuration).
+Either way, please make sure you remove the cdrom drive from the template in ESXi after the build has completed.
+For some reason it's being left on the machine and we don't want the machines to boot from the user-data drive again.

 ### NAS (Virtual Network Attached Storage machine)
 This template will provide the NFS share.
 The configuration for it will be performed with Terraform.